hafiz5998/Intelligent-Bank-Loan-Prediction-System/README.md

 The project includes implementing data Pre-processing,data cleaning,feature engineering, Exploratory Data Analysis and train machine learning model.

-The output of the project will have a ML model that can predict the result of the loan applicant.
+The output of the project will have a ML model that can predict the result of the loan applicant based on user criteria.

 Attach in the repository is the dataset and codes.